Barclays plc Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Barclays - Woolwich Conveyancing Panel : Questions and Answers from members of the public
+Q and A’s regarding the Barclays - Woolwich Solicitor Panel from members of the public

-Planning on purchasing a house with a mortgage with Barclays - Woolwich.
-I have received an online quote from a licensed conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
+Planning on purchasing a flat with a mortgage with Barclays - Woolwich.
+I have received an online quote from a licensed conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Barclays - Woolwich conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that they are on the Barclays - Woolwich conveyancing panel